 - Kidney damage.
 In rare cases, the contrast material can damage the kidneys.
 This may cause kidney failure.
 People with diabetes and kidney disease are at greatest risk for kidney damage.

 - Heart attack or stroke.

-Test results will be reviewed by a cardiologist and will be available after the procedure.
-Your doctor will be able to talk to you about some of the results immediately after the test.
+Test results will be reviewed by a cardiologist.
+The results will be available after the test.
+Your doctor will be able to talk to you about some of the results right away.